DrDonDon/push_electricity_2_microprediction/README.md

 ## Method

 ### Publish data stream on Microprediction
 Publishing data is very easy.
-You first need to create a `MicroWriter` object, then set a name and value
+You first need to create a `MicroWriter` object, then set a `name` and `value`
 ```py
 mw = MicroWriter(write_key = my_muid)
 mw.set(name=name,value=value)
 ```
-Here the write key is your MUID.
-Name is a string and value is some number you have got from Amphora.
+Here the `write_key` is your MUID. `name` is a string and is the name of your prediction. `value` is some number you have got from Amphora.

 Our full code for pulling data from our South Australia Electricity Price Amphora and creating a data stream to predict is below
 ```py